SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 Read-Only:

-- `params` (Map of String) A map of arbitrary key/value pairs to send to the service broker during binding.
+- `params` (String) A json object to represent the parameters for the service instance.
 - `service_instance` (String) The service instance name.